cms-sw/cmssw/Configuration/Geometry/README.md

 * O7: same as O6 with changes needed for new defintion of calorimeter boundaries
 * O8: same as O7 with changes needed for a newer definition of calorimeter boundaries
-* O9: same as O8 with changes needed to support the additional notch in ETL
+* O9: same as O8 with changes needed to support the additional notch in ETL *O10: same as O9 with changes needed to support the shields for DT

 * F2: modifications needed to accommodate detailed cavern, ZDC description is removed.
 * F3: same as F2 but changes due to HFNose